The most important aspect of computer science is problem solving, an essential skill for life.

 - Classification: Trees, NB, Support Vector Machines, Kernel Trick - Building models to classify new data instances.
 Decision tree approaches and Naive Bayes classifiers.
 The Support Vector Machines model and use of Kernels to produce separable data and non-linear classification boundaries.
 The Weka toolkit.

 - Graphs: Social Network Analysis, metrics, relational learning - Graph representations of data, with applications to social network data.
 Measurements of centrality and importance.
-Recommendations in social networks, and inference via relational learning.
+Classification and prediction.

 By the end of the module, the student should be able to: